lynnfaraday/aresmush.com/tutorials/config/fs3skills_chargen.md

 {% endnote %}

 {% tip %}
-Despite the word 'skills' in the name, you can also include attributes and advantages in the skills list.
-It's just intended mainly for skills.
+Despite the word 'skills' in the name, you can also include attributes and advantages under `skills`.
 {% endtip %}

 ### Group Skills